colleen232024F/top_five/README.md

 # Author
 Colleen Piccolo

+# Changes
+Tried to update the UI to display a text field in the Categories text box.
+Also added a Comments header in the UI.
+Added an Echo statement to the workflow file.

 # Top Five

 This is a preliminary version of a social media platform called Top Five.
 The primary function of this website is for users to create posts listing their top five favorite items for a specific category.